›› Welcome to P'nai Or!

 P'nai Or means 'Faces of Light' in Hebrew.

-Simcha School, our religious education program for kids in preschool through pre-b'nai mitzvah, meets 2 Saturdays and 1 Sunday per month.
-The 5774 school year is complete.
-Registration for 5775 will be coming soon.
+Simcha School, our religious education program for kids in preschool through pre-b'nai mitzvah, meets 2 Saturdays per month.
+The 5775 season began with a special gathering in our sukkah in October.
+But it's not too late to join!

 Each session begins with davvening (praying) and singing all together before breaking into separate classes for time with teachers and peers.
-Sundays include Israeli folk dancing.
-For more information, contact our education director, Deanna Cohen, at email@example.com.
+For more information, contact Batya Podos at email@example.com.

-Stay tuned for the theme and schedule for 5775, with classes starting in September or October of 2014!
-Classes are all standalone, so come to as few or as many as can fit into your schedule!
+Our 5775 Adult Ed classes start January 18, 2015.
+Classes are all standalone, so come to as few or as many as can fit into your schedule.

 The shuk is open.